Screened topological plasmons in graphene plasmonic crystals: Introduction

 In this work, we explore how the topological properties of screened plasmons in graphene can be understood when these excitations are quantized.
 To this end, we build a quantum-mechanical framework to study quantized GSPs screened by a metal near the graphene sheet that hosts the plasmon excitations.
-Based on similar approaches~\cite{ferreiraQuantizationGraphenePlasmons2020,raymerQuantumTheoryLight2020}, we obtain fully analytical expressions for the mode functions, normalization length and dispersion relation, dealing explicitly with the case of \textit{lossless modes}, which can be well approximated for GSPs at low temperatures and in highly doped graphene.
+The plasmon excitations in these systems can be studied using near-field scanning optical microscope techniques \cite{alonso-gonzalezAcousticTerahertzGraphene2017,lundebergTuningQuantumNonlocal2017} Based on similar approaches~\cite{ferreiraQuantizationGraphenePlasmons2020,raymerQuantumTheoryLight2020}, we obtain fully analytical expressions for the mode functions, normalization length and dispersion relation, dealing explicitly with the case of \textit{lossless modes}, which can be well approximated for GSPs at low temperatures and in highly doped graphene.
 We detail how a modulation of the Fermi energy in the graphene sheet affects the resulting quantum Hamiltonian, explicitly deriving an interaction term that arises from the periodicity of the modulation, similar to the one reported recently in Ref.~\cite{breyQuantumBandStructure2025}.
 These results are applied to the case of a step-like modulation of the Fermi energy level of graphene, analogous to a Kronig-Penney potential~\cite{kronigQuantumMechanicsElectrons1931}, which can be achieved using a split gate.
 Finally, we analyze the topological properties of the plasmonic bands and how the modulation parameters influence the bulk topological invariant.
 Using a supercell approach, we study the spectrum of a finite plasmonic crystal embedded in vacuum, and verify the bulk--boundary correspondence that relates a non-trivial bulk topological invariant with the appearance of mid gap states localized at the system's boundaries.

 The article is structured as follows: in section \ref{sec:Quantization}, a detailed treatment on the canonical quantization of plasmon modes is carried out.
 It is first done for a generic plasmonic system, then applied to the case of screened graphene plasmons and finally to the complete graphene plasmonic crystal.
 In section \ref{sec:BandStructure}, a short review on the diagonalization of Bogoliubov-de Gennes (BdG) Hamiltonians is presented, followed by the numerical results of exact diagonalization of the screened GSP spectrum.
 Section \ref{sec:TopologicalAspects} begins with a presentation of methods to compute topological invariants of the plasmon bands through the Zak (or Berry) phases.
 There follows a discussion on the mechanism of band inversion, and the topological phase transition marked by a bulk topological invariant.
 The section ends with a demonstration of mid-gap edge states in a finite-size plasmonic-crystal slab at the interface with vacuum.